Kane, Blackhawks to host the Predators

-BOTTOM LINE: Patrick Kane and Chicago hit the ice against Nashville.
-Kane ranks third in the league with 57 points, scoring 15 goals and recording 42 assists.
+BOTTOM LINE: Patrick Kane leads Chicago into a matchup with Nashville.
+He currently ranks third in the NHL with 58 points, scoring 15 goals and recording 43 assists.

-The Blackhawks are 21-20-5 against the rest of their division.
-Chicago has given up 31 power-play goals, killing 75.8% of opponent chances.
+The Blackhawks have gone 22-20-5 against division opponents.
+Chicago has scored 34 power-play goals, converting on 23% of chances.

-The Predators are 25-21-1 against Central Division teams.
-Nashville averages 9.6 penalty minutes per game, the sixth-most in the NHL.
-Mathieu Olivier leads the team serving 68 total minutes.
+The Predators are 25-21-2 in division games.
+Nashville is 23rd in the league with 29.8 shots per game and is averaging 2.6 goals.

 The teams meet for the second game in a row.

-TOP PERFORMERS: Alex DeBrincat leads the Blackhawks with 23 goals, adding 21 assists and totaling 44 points.
-Dylan Strome has three goals over the last 10 games for Chicago.
+TOP PERFORMERS: Kane has 58 total points for the Blackhawks, 15 goals and 43 assists.
+Alex DeBrincat has four goals over the last 10 games for Chicago.

-Mattias Ekholm leads the Predators with a plus-12 in 40 games this season.
+Roman Josi has 29 total points while scoring six goals and totaling 23 assists for the Predators.
 Viktor Arvidsson has five goals over the last 10 games for Nashville.

-INJURIES: Blackhawks: Wyatt Kalynuk: day to day (hip), Adam Boqvist: out (concussion protocol), Calvin de Haan: day to day (hip).
+INJURIES: Blackhawks: Adam Boqvist: out (concussion protocol), Calvin de Haan: day to day (hip).

-Predators: Dante Fabbro: out (upper body), Mathieu Olivier: out (lower body), Eeli Tolvanen: out (lower body).
+Predators: Brad Richardson: day to day (lower body), Dante Fabbro: out (upper body), Mathieu Olivier: out (lower body).

 ———